Skilled Survival’s Step-by-Step Guide On How To A Make Hardtack

 Cut the dough into serving-size portions.

-This will be easier if you form the dough into a rough square (rather than a pizza crust circle).
+Hardtack Dough Rolling PinForm the dough into a rough square (rather than a pizza circle).

-If you’re not very experienced in using a rolling pin, you can use pencils as guides!
+If you’re not experienced in using a rolling pin, use pencils as guides!

-Now, rolling back and forth will give you a nice flat piece of dough.
+This will give you a flat piece of dough.

 Cutting The Dough

-Now using a knife cut it into manageable “cracker” size pieces.
+Use a knife to cut it into manageable “cracker” size pieces.

-Now, with your “sheet of crackers” cut to size, poke holes evenly across each piece.
+Now, with your “sheet of crackers”, poke holes evenly across each piece.

-Also, the holes make it easier to break the tough biscuits into smaller chunks later for eating.
+Also, the holes make it easier to break the tough biscuits into smaller chunks later.

 You’re looking for a light tan, more than a brown.

-You want it to be 100% cool before putting it into any package.
+You want it to be 100% cool before packaging.

-So if you live in a relatively dry climate, leave it out for several days to dry some more before storing.
+So if you live in a dry climate, leave it out for several days to dry even more before storing.

 Storing Your Hardtack Crackers

-If it remains dry, you can store dry hardtack for months or even years.
+You can store dry hardtack for months (or even years).

 Vacuum seal with Mylar bags and desiccants.

-Here’s an excellent video showing just how easy it is to make survival biscuits at home.
+Here’s how easy it is to make survival biscuits at home:

 As you can see, making hardtack is easy.

-You can even make a fun day out of it by including your kids (or grandkids) in the baking process.
+You can even make a fun day out of it by including your kids (or grandkids).

 Want a free family-first food planning guide?